united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/core/factoryinsight.md

 ## {{% heading "configuration" %}}

-TODO: describe how to configure
+WIP: describe how to configure

 ### {{% heading "envvars" %}}